Exabyte-io/exabyte-benchmarks-suite/README.md

 ## Publishing Results

 Benchmarks results are automatically published to [Google Spreadsheets](https://docs.google.com/spreadsheets/d/1oBHR8bp9q86MOxGYXcvUWHZa8KiC-uc_qX-UF1iqf-Y/edit) when `python run.py --results` is invoked.
-Set `PUBLISH_RESULTS` to `False` to disable the feature.
+Set `PUBLISH_RESULTS` to `False` in [settings.py](settings.py) to disable the feature.
-Please note that the data stored in the Google Spreadsheet is row and may not be accurate.
-We will clean up the data to make sure the data is accurate.
-In order to assert data integrity we may ask the sire administrators to facilitate our access to run the benchmarks.
+Please note that the data stored in the Google Spreadsheets is row and may not be accurate.
+We will clean up the data and assert the data integrity.
+To do so we may ask the sites to facilitate our access to run the benchmarks.